PHSKC-APDE/hyrule/example_workflow/_targets.md

 ### Other data cleaning ideas

-1. In real data, there are common “junk” names – e.g. John Doe.
-These should be removed
+1. Common “junk” names (e.g. John Doe) should be removed.
+Reviewing the names with high frequency is generally a good way to find “junk” names.
+2. Limit date of birth values to reasonable limits (e.g. 1900 - current
+    year).

 ## Training data

 ### Creating (new) training data

-Unlike probabilistic methods (e.g. splink), machine learning methods require training data to operate.
+Unlike probabilistic methods (e.g. splink), machine learning methods require training data to operate (although probabilistic methods probably require manually labeled pairs to be useful anyway).
 When beginning a new project, a few options are available:

 1. Borrow from a previously fit ML model
 2. Borrow from a probabilistic model
-3. Use some deterministic rules
+3. Use some deterministic rules to generate matches/non-matches
-4. Randomly sampled pairs, if you are mad
+4. Randomly sampled manually labeled pairs

+Regardless of the approach, the goal is to have enough pairs to fit a draft model.
+The draft model can then be used to generate match scores that can inform the selection of additional pairs for manual labeling.

 ### Prepping training data for this workflow